joergen7/pnet/README.md

 The function `init` is called at the beginning of the net instance's life cycle and constructs the user info field which is passed to many of the callback functions.

+The user info field can be any Racket data structure.
+However, our example, makes no use of the user info field.
+We return `#f` here.

 ```racket
 (: init (Any * -> Any))
 (define (init . arg-lst)